DataDog/documentation/content/en/serverless/azure_app_services/azure_app_services_container.md

 You can also create a subdirectory, such as `/home/LogFiles/myapp`, if you want more control over what is sent to Datadog.
 However, if you do not tail all log files in `/home/LogFiles`, then Azure App Service application logs related to startups and errors are not collected.

-To set up logging in your application, see [Node.js Log Collection][1].
-To set up trace log correlation, see [Correlating Node.js Logs and Traces][2].
+To set up logging in your application, see [PHP Log Collection][1].
+To set up trace log correlation, see [Correlating PHP Logs and Traces][2].

 [1]: /logs/log_collection/php/
 [2]: /tracing/other_telemetry/connect_logs_and_traces/php